ory/fosite/README.md

     //     return
     // }

-    // it would also be possible to redirect the user to an identity provider (google, microsoft live, ...) here
-    // and do fancy stuff like OpenID Connect amongst others

-    // Once you have confirmed the users identity and consent that he indeed wants to give app XYZ authorization,
-    // you will use the user's id to create an authorize session user := "12345"

-    // mySessionData is going to be persisted alongside the other data.
-Note that mySessionData is arbitrary.
-    // You will however absolutely need the user id later on, so at least store that! mySessionData := struct {
-        User string
-        UsingIdentityProvider string
-        Foo string
-    } {
-        User: user,
-        UsingIdentityProvider: "google",
-        Foo: "bar",
+	// Normally, this would be the place where you would check if the user is logged in and gives his consent.
+	// We're simplifying things and just checking if the request includes a valid username and password if req.Form.Get("username") != "peter" || req.Form.Get("password") != "secret password" {
+		rw.Write([]byte(`<h1>Please log in</h1>`))
+		// ...
+		return
 	}

-    // if you want to support OpenID Connect, this would be a good place to do stuff like
-    // user := getUserFromCookie()
-    // mySessionData := NewImplementsOpenIDSession()
-    // if authorizeRequest.GetScopes().Has("openid") {
-    //     if authorizeRequest.GetScopes().Has("email") {
-    //         mySessionData.AddField("email", user.Email)
-    //     }
-    //     mySessionData.AddField("id", user.ID)
-    // }
+	// You MUST also get the user's consent which is left out here for simplicity.

+    // Now it's time to persist some data.
+This session will be later available to us in the token endpoint.
+    // So make sure to store things like the user id here.
+    // The authorize request will be stored additionally, so no need to save scopes or similar things. sess := &session{User: "peter"}

+	// Now we need to get an response.
+	// This is the place where the AuthorizeEndpointHandlers kick in and start processing the request.
+	// In our case (let's assume response_type=code), the AuthorizeExplicitGrantTypeHandler is going to handle the request.
 	//

-    // Now is the time to handle the response types
-    // You can use a custom list of response type handlers by setting
+	// NewAuthorizeResponse is capable of running multiple response type handlers which in turn enables this library
-    // oauth2.AuthorizeEndpointHandlers = []fosite.AuthorizeEndpointHandler{}
-    //
-    // Each AuthorizeEndpointHandler is responsible for managing his own state data.
-For example, the code response type
-    // handler stores the access token and the session data in a database backend and retrieves it later on
-    // when handling a grant type.
-    //
-    // If you use advanced AuthorizeEndpointHandlers it is a good idea to read the README first and check if your
-    // session object needs to implement any interface.
-Think of the session as a persistent context
-    // for the handlers.
+	// to support open id connect.
-    response, err := oauth2.NewAuthorizeResponse(ctx, req, authorizeRequest, &mySessionData) if err != nil {
+	response, err := oauth2.NewAuthorizeResponse(ctx, req, ar, sess) if err != nil {
+		log.Printf("Error occurred in NewAuthorizeResponse: %s\nStack: \n%s", err, err.(*errors.Error).ErrorStack())
-       oauth2.WriteAuthorizeError(rw, req, err)
+		oauth2.WriteAuthorizeError(rw, ar, err)
 		return
 	}

-    // The next step is going to redirect the user by either using implicit or explicit grant or both (for OpenID connect) oauth2.WriteAuthorizeResponse(rw, authorizeRequest, response)
+    // Last but not least, send the response! oauth2.WriteAuthorizeResponse(rw, ar, response)

     // Done!
 The client should now have a valid authorize code!
 }